RSDO-DS3/SloREL/README.md

  ## Run locally

- To run this project we recomend python 3.8.
+ To run this project we recommend  python 3.8.

- First we need to extract the folder contained in BERT_data.zip into the folder `src`.
+ First, we need to extract the folder contained in BERT_data.zip into the folder `src`.

- To install dependecies run `pip install -r requirements.txt -f https://download.pytorch.org/whl/cpu/torch_stable.html` in the root folder of this project.
+ To install dependencies run `pip install -r requirements.txt -f https://download.pytorch.org/whl/cpu/torch_stable.html` in the root folder of this project.

  Run `uvicorn main:app --host 0.0.0.0 --port 8000` in the folder `src` to run the aplication on http://0.0.0.0:8000.

  ## Use

- Rest API is is provided by FastAPI/uvicorn.
+ Rest API is provided by FastAPI/uvicorn.

  After starting up the API, the OpenAPI/Swagger documentation will become accessible at http://localhost:8000/docs and http://localhost:8000/openapi.json.